wp-plugins/bootstrap-swipe-gallery/readme.txt

 == Upgrade Notice ==

+= 1.0.3 =
+Bug fix: images used to appear out of order.

 = 1.0.2 =
-* See a pop-up of all of your post and page images if your settings allow.
+See a pop-up of all of your post and page images if your settings allow.

 = 1.0.1 =
-* Have a pop-up of all of your post images if you check the option.
+Have a pop-up of all of your post images if you check the option.